ilsadq/Blazor.DriverJs/README.md

 ## Highlight

-To highlight a single object, we can use the `DriverJs` service and call the `Highlight` method by passing it a `HighlightModel`
+To highlight a single object, we can use the `DriverJs` service and call the Highlight method by passing it a `HighlightModel`.

 ```html
 <button @onclick="ClickHandler" @ref="_ref">